sminez/datools/README.md

 - _bootstrap.sh_ will install a bunch of general tools used in the scripts.
 - _envstrap.sh_ installs other utilities that I use on a day to day bases (ymmv).
   - _dots_ contains the public parts of my system dotfiles.
-- _scripts_ contains utility scripts with example use cases.
+- _bin_ contains reuable utilites.
-- _bin_ contains installable things rather than scripts.
+- _scripts_ contains scripts that may/may not be composable.
 - _notes_ contains some examples and thoughts on how I use this stuff.